svilupp/layercode-gym/.github/actions/layercode-gym-test/README.md

         uses: ./.github/actions/layercode-gym-test
         with:
           personas: |
-            [
-              {
-                "background": "You are a developer evaluating the API", "intent": "Understand authentication, rate limits, and SDKs" },
+            - background: You are a developer evaluating the API
-              {
+              intent: Understand authentication, rate limits, and SDKs

-                "background": "You are a DevOps engineer setting up monitoring", "intent": "Learn about webhooks, logging, and error handling" }
+            - background: You are a DevOps engineer setting up monitoring
-            ]
+              intent: Learn about webhooks, logging, and error handling
           max-turns: 10
           judge-enabled: true
           judge-criteria: |